SofiaPrandelli/SupervisedImageClassification/README.md

-# SupervisedImageClassification
+# Supervised Image Classification
 ### Summary
 Contains Google Earth Engine (GEE) JavaScript code to classify and quantify areas adjacent to rail infrastructures.
 The Supervised Image Classification was performed through the Machine Learning Random Forest Model, considering an area equal to the intersection of high resolution areial photos in raster format with Italian railways infrastructures in shapefile format.

+### Preliminary operations
+Make sure to have activated the account on Google Earth Engine and to have correctly uploaded and renamed all files needed for analysis in the "Assets" section.

 ### Test area
 A mosaic of aerial images of a railway section in Guidonia Montecelio (Rome) was classified; the images were uploaded in the GEE platform and their resolution has been decreased to 1 meter.
 The region of interest (ROI) was defined by considering the geometry of the mosaic created.
 The images used are availabe upon request due to the large dimensons of the files.
 It is possible to change the test area by uploading in the GEE platform the georeferenced tiff aereal images of a new area of interest and by changing the parameters in line 17 of the provided script.

 ### Railways infrastructures
 Data used for this analysis were downloaded from Geofabrik (http://download.geofabrik.de/europe/italy.html), a consulting and software development firm based in Karlsruhe, Germany, specialized in OpenStreetMap services: data are accurated and up-to-date (2024).
 Data has been pre-processed in the R software, by aggregating and filtering them by considering only suitable categories, corresponding to "rail", "light rail" and "narrow gauge" infrastructures.
 Sections on tunnel and bridges were also removed.
 Thereafter, the processed shapefile was uploaded in the GEE platform and filtered in the test area created, equivalent to the extent of the images used.